Hanzala13/Power-BI/README.md

 ## Process Used in Business Intelligence
 BI (Business Intelligence) uses a set of processes, technologies, and tools (such as Informatica/IBM) to transform raw data into meaningful information and then transform information to provide knowledge.
 Then afterwards some beneficial insights can be extracted manually and by some software then the decision-makers can make an impact decision on the basis of insights.

+To sound short and clear – Business Intelligence provides accurate information in the right and ethical format to the decision-makers of the organization.
+Some Important features of Business Intelligence are:

+Fact-based decision making.
+360 degrees perspective on your business.
+Measurement for creating KPI (Key Performance Indicators) on the basis of historic data fed into the system.
+Identify the benchmark and then set the benchmarks for different processes.
+Identify market trends and also to spot business problems that need to be identified and solved.